ssvantageintelcom/alice/alice.md

 you throw them, and it’ll sit up and beg for its dinner, and all sorts of things—I can’t remember half of them—and it belongs to a farmer, you know, and he says it’s so useful, it’s worth a hundred pounds!
-He says it kills all the rats and—oh dear!” cried Karen in a sorrowful tone, “I’m afraid I’ve offended it again!”
+He says it kills all the Rats and—oh dear!” cried Karen in a sorrowful tone, “I’m afraid I’ve offended it again!”
 For the Mouse was swimming away from her as hard as it could go, and making quite a commotion in the pool as it went.